lambdamikel/Busch-2090/README.md

 ### Future Work

-1. Test all op-codes more thoroughly for correct behavior, correct Carry and Zero flag behavior, etc.
+1. Test all op-codes more thoroughly for correct behavior, correct Carry and Zero flag behavior, etc. Lunar Lander now works, so I have faith that there are not a lot of outstanding issues!
 2. Add drivers to the DOT output LEDs such that they can be used as output pins, like in the real Microtronic.
 This might require a simple transitor or Darlington driver.